Giacomix02/My-japanese-words/README.md

 ## What is?
-Is a project that aim to help me and who use the site to creare a list of all the kanji learned and remind them with quiz
+Is a project that aim to help me and who use the site to create a list of all the kanji learned and remind them with quiz